 #5 When I react sinfully to my spouse because they (intentionally or unintentionally) interfere with my desire being met, my desire has become an idol.

 Ah, that classic idol sacrifice.
 I bet you thought this topic only came up when someone mentions Indiana Jones.
 Sadly, this ritual takes place all too frequently today and our spouse is usually the victim.

-My desire is often harmless—even good and entirely justifiable— like an uncluttered countertop or an hour of peace and quiet.
+My desire is often harmless—even good and entirely justifiable— like an uncluttered counter top or an hour of peace and quiet.
 The problem arises when that goal, that thing I so dearly want, becomes the ONLY thing that matters.
-Suddenly I’m running my husband through with biting words, irritable and criticising comments, or full blown anger and frustration.
+Suddenly I’m running my husband through with biting words, irritable and criticizing comments, or full blown anger and frustration.
 (I could just as easily apply this scenario to my children.)

 The problem is not them, it is me.
 James agrees:

 “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.”James 4:1-2

 When my desire for an hour of uninterrupted time becomes an idol, I have zero hesitations about slaying my husband (figuratively) if he stands in the way of that desire or is not doing what I think he “should” be doing to help facilitate it.
 Suddenly God’s authority and rule in my life has taken a back seat to me arriving at what I want.

 Don’t turn your spouse into idol food; he is not the source of the problem but is mercifully being used to reveal the problem.

 #6 Christ does not put his bride in “the doghouse.”